American Airlines Flight 77: Calls

-Two people on board the aircraft made phone calls to contacts on the ground.
+Two people on board the aircraft made a total of three phone calls to contacts on the ground.
 At 09:12, flight attendant Renee May made a phone call lasting just under two minutes to her mother, Nancy May, in Las Vegas.
-During the phone call, May erroneously said her flight "was being hijacked by six persons" who had forced "us" to the rear of the airplane.
-She did not explain whether the people crowded together were crew members, passengers, or both.
-May asked her mother to contact American Airlines, which she and her husband promptly did, although the company was well-aware of the hijacking by this point.
-At 09:16, passenger Barbara Olson made a call to her husband, United States Solicitor General Theodore Olson, reporting that the airplane had been hijacked and the assailants were armed with knives and box cutters.
+During the phone call, she made the erroneous claim that "six persons" had forced "us" to the rear of the airplane, but did not explain whether the people crowded together were crew members, passengers, or both.
+May asked her mother to contact American Airlines, which she and her husband promptly did, although the company was well aware of the hijacking by this point.

+At 09:16, Barbara Olson made a call to her husband Ted, quietly explaining that the plane had been hijacked and that those responsible were armed with knives and box cutters.
 She revealed that everyone, including the pilots, had been moved to the back of the cabin and that the call was being made without the knowledge of the hostage takers.
 The connection dropped a minute into the conversation.
 Theodore Olson contacted the command center at the Department of Justice, and tried unsuccessfully to contact Attorney General John Ashcroft.
-Five minutes later, Barbara Olson called again, informing her husband that the "pilot" had announced the flight was hijacked.
-Who she was referring to when using the term “pilot” is unclear, but since the crew were spared it has been speculated that it could have either been one of the actual pilots or Hani Hanjour, who may have made announcements over the cabin's PA system without making the mistake of broadcasting his messages to controllers on the ground by keying the wrong switch, an error made by Mohamed Atta and Ziad Jarrah on Flights 11 and 93 respectively.
-Olson asked her husband, "What do I tell the pilot to do?"
+Barbara Olson called again five minutes later, informing her husband of the announcement Hanjour―"the pilot"―made over the loudspeaker, and asked him, "What do I tell the pilot to do?"
 Inquired of her whereabouts, Barbara replied saying that they were flying low over a residential area.
 In the background, Ted overheard another passenger mentioning that the plane was flying northeast.
 He then made his wife aware of the suicide attacks on the World Trade Center, causing her to go quiet; Ted wondered if this meant she had been shocked into silence.
 After expressing their feelings and reassuring one another, the call cut off for the last time, at 9:26 a.m.